ezotrank/opfwd/README.md

 **Important Notes on Command Whitelisting:**

-- `--allow-command` allows _exact_ matches.
+- `allowed_commands` allows _exact_ matches.
 This means the full command string, including any arguments, must match exactly.
-- `--allow-prefix` allows commands that _start with_ the specified prefix.
+- `allowed_prefixes` allows commands that _start with_ the specified prefix.
 This allows more flexibility when the command structure is predictable, but the specific item details might vary.
 For example, allowing the prefix "read op://Work/" would allow reading any item in the "Work" vault.
 Be careful when using prefixes as they can potentially expose more secrets than intended.
-- For security best practices, it's recommended to start with specific `--allow-command` rules and only use `--allow-prefix` when necessary, and as restrictively as possible.
+- For security best practices, it's recommended to start with specific `allowed_commands` rules and only use `allowed_prefixes` when necessary, and as restrictively as possible.

 ### Connecting to Linux Server